On a nonlinear partial differential algebraic system arising in technical textile industry: Analysis and numerics: Introduction

-This work aims at the development of an appropriate numerical scheme for the PDAEs with focus on analytical and computational aspects.
+This work aims at the development of a numerical scheme for \eqref{eq:intro} with focus on analytical and computational aspects.
 We propose a semi-discretization in time.
 Following the concept of \cite{juengel:p:2001} and employing a horizontal line method, we replace the transient problem by a sequence of elliptic systems that are handled in their weak formulation in terms of the Lagrange formalism.
-The algebraic constraint is incorporated in the definition of the optimization domain such that we study the solvability of a constrained minimization problem in a Hilbert space setting \cite{hinze:b:2009, troeltzsch:b:2005}.
+The algebraic constraint is incorporated in a linearized form in the definition of the optimization domain such that we study the solvability of a constrained minimization problem in a Hilbert space setting \cite{hinze:b:2009, troeltzsch:b:2010}.
 We prove the existence of the minimizer and of the Lagrange multiplier on each time level.
-Stability estimates on the discrete solution and the Lagrange multiplier result then in the convergence of the numerical scheme.
-In addition, we derive an error bound on the fiber elongation.
-Numerically, we solve the optimization problems in finite element spaces by applying a projected gradient method with Armijo step size rule.
-Thereby, the finite dimensional approximation of the constraint and thus the choice of the projection mapping determine the efficiency and accuracy of the scheme.
+Stability estimates on the discrete solution and the Lagrange multiplier result then in the convergence of the numerical scheme as the time step goes to zero, $\tau\rightarrow 0$ (Theorem~\ref{th:onconv}).
+In the limit the arc-length constraint is fulfilled.
+In addition, we derive an explicit error bound of order $\mathcal{O}(\sqrt{\tau})$ on the discrete fiber elongation (Proposition~\ref{estimateconstraint}).
+Numerically, we solve the optimization problems in finite element spaces.
+The finite dimensional approximation of the constraint determines the accuracy and efficiency of the scheme.

 The paper is structured as follows.
-We start with the presentation of the model equations in Section~\ref{sec:2}.
-After the introduction of the numerical scheme we deal with its theoretical analysis -- regarding existence, stability and convergence -- in Section~\ref{sec:3}.
-The numerical realization is discussed in view of computational effort and approximation quality in Section~\ref{sec:4}.
-The simulation results are in accordance with the analytical investigations and satisfy the predicted error estimates.
+Proceeding from the model system for the inextensible inertial fiber, we present the numerical scheme in Section~\ref{sec:2}.
+In Section~\ref{sec:3} we deal with its theoretical analysis, regarding existence, stability and convergence.
+The numerical realization is discussed in Section~\ref{sec:4}.
+The simulation results illustrate the qualitative behavior of the fiber dynamics and confirm the analytically predicted properties.
 We conclude with a summary and an outlook.